zhenyuluo/monorepo-starter/README.md

-A starter for building the modern JavaScript projects.
+A starter kit for building modern JavaScript projects.

 # Features